elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 ### Important: Setting Up Failover for Your Database Cluster

-Our cluster configurations whether it's a primary-replica-replica setup or a multi-primary Galera cluster provide robust performance and reliability.
-However, to maximize the benefits of our cluster setup, it's crucial to implement your own failover mechanism.
-This is especially vital for ensuring seamless database operations and high availability.
+Our cluster configurations whether it’s a primary-replica-replica setup or a multi-primary Galera cluster provide robust performance and reliability.
 Each node in the database cluster is assigned a unique floating IP for ease of access.
-However, these floating IPs are tied to individual nodes.
-If a node fails or if a primary node is replaced, merely having these IPs won't suffice for automated failover.
+In the event of the primary node going down, the database cluster is designed to automatically promote one of the replica nodes to become the new primary.
+This ensures that your data remains accessible and that write operations can continue with minimal interruption.
+However, it’s vital to note that the floating IP of the old primary node will not automatically redirect to the new primary node.

+Consequently, it is important for you to establish a mechanism that actively checks the status of the individual nodes and updates your application or DNS records to point to the new primary node’s IP during such a failover event.

 ##### Network Advantages on Our Platforms